Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Easy to scale
 ^^^^^^^^^^^^^
-Flash is built on top of `Pytorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_, a powerful deep learning research framework for training models at scale.
+Flash is built on top of `PyTorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_, a powerful deep learning research framework for training models at scale.
 With the power of Lightning, you can train your flash tasks on any hardware: CPUs, GPUs or TPUs without any code changes.

 Easy to upskill
 ^^^^^^^^^^^^^^^
-If you want create more complex and custmoized models, you can refactor any part of flash with PyTorch or `Pytorch Lightning
+If you want to create more complex and customized models, you can refactor any part of flash with PyTorch or `PyTorch Lightning
 <https://github.com/PyTorchLightning/pytorch-lightning>`_ components to get all the flexibility you need.
 Lightning is just
 organized PyTorch with the unnecessary engineering details abstracted away.